Healthdirect Free Australian health advice you can count on.

 • skills training in groups

 A typical course of DBT involves weekly sessions.
-These may continue for a year but will depend upon the needs of the person.
+These may continue for up to a year, but will depend on the needs of the person.

 How does DBT help?

-DBT helps you manage your behaviour and emotions.
-It teaches you new skills to cope with day-to-day life, and finds new behaviours to replace harmful ones.
+DBT helps you learn to manage your behaviour and emotions.
+It teaches you new skills to cope with day-to-day life and to replace harmful coping behaviours with healthier ones.
 It helps you understand why you struggle with the things you do.

-Mindfulness is being self-aware and present in the moment (the 'here and now').
-When you are mindful you can see what’s going on around you.
-You stop worrying about the past or the future.
-It helps you respond rather than react to the here and now.
+• Mindfulness is being self-aware and present in the moment (the 'here and now').
+When you are mindful, you are aware of what's going on around you and stop worrying about the past or the future.
+It helps you notice the present, rather than automatically reacting to it.

-Distress tolerance is learning to understand your emotions in difficult or stressful situations.
-It involves managing your emotions without using harmful behaviours.
+• Distress tolerance is learning to accept your emotions in difficult or stressful situations and manage them without using harmful behaviours.

-Where to find a therapist or get help
+Where can I find a therapist or get help?

-To find a therapist in your area, have a look at mental health services.
+To find a therapist in your area, visit the healthdirect mental health services page.

 There are also many organisations that you can contact for help.